jett-takazawa/FDIC_ANALYST/README.md

 A production‑ready toolkit to **ingest, normalize, analyze, and narrate** U.S. banking market data using FDIC Summary of Deposits (SOD) and IRS ZIP‑code statistics.
 It combines a local analytics warehouse with LLM‑powered agents for natural‑language questions and automated reporting (the **Local + LLM** pattern).

+I built a system that turns ad-hoc questions into board-ready visuals in minutes—not hours.
+During my internship, meetings often veered into new tangents and stakeholders asked for data we hadn’t prepped.
+This tool lets analysts use plain-English queries to instantly generate clean, on-brand PowerPoint decks, so conversations stay data-driven and momentum never stalls.

 This project was built June of 2025 in Honolulu, HI, for the use of Bank of Hawaii.
 Built to only scan and transform data from HAWAII BASED BANKS.

 ---